fluent/fluentd-docs-gitbook/installation/before-install.md

 **NOTE:** CentOS 7 or later, Ubuntu 18.04 (bionic) or later, and Debian GNU/Linux 10 (buster) or later are supported these parameters.

 Fluentd sometimes uses predictable paths for dumping, writing files, and so on.
+This default settings for the protections are in `/etc/sysctl.d/10-link-restrictions.conf`, or `/usr/lib/sysctl.d/50-default.conf` or elsewhere.

 For symlink attack protection, check the following parameters are set up as `1`:

 ```text